soyoahn/soyoahn.github.io/_posts/2025-06-21-about-this-blog.md

 ## Steps I Used
 1. Followed these blog setup steps: https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html
-	- Removed the RSS feed stuff by commenting out the following line in the `_config.yml` under plugins: `- jekyll-feed`
+	- Removed the RSS feed stuff by commenting out the following line in the `_config.yml` file under plugins: `- jekyll-feed`
 	- Removed the redundant nav item by removing the header from index.html
 2. Added the comments feature by using https://utteranc.es/